 Remember: Don’t Drink & Drive

-It is especially important to have a safe way to return home after consuming alcohol outside of the home.
+It is especially important to have a safe way to return home after consuming alcohol.
 Make travel accommodations part of the planning that goes into an event such as dinner at a friend’s house or a restaurant.
 Taxis, public transportation, or a designated driver are all ways that will enable your safe return home and not put others at risk.
 The designated driver is a person who agrees to consume no alcohol and is able to safely drive a vehicle.

 Alcohol is Not an Effective Coping Mechanism